 The Society classifies financial assets or financial liabilities as held for trading when they have been purchased or issued primarily for short-term profit-making through trading activities or form part of a portfolio of financial instruments that are managed together, for which there is evidence of a recent pattern of short-term profit-taking.
 Held-for-trading assets and liabilities are recorded and measured in the statement of financial position at fair value.
 Changes in fair value are recognised in the statement of comprehensive income.
-Interest and dividend income or expense are recorded in the statement of comprehensive income according to the terms of the contract, or when the right to payment has been established.
+Interest and dividend income or expense are recorded in the statement of payment has been established.